WordFnd.com

 (noun) a chamber within which piston moves Synonyms: piston chamber

-dander (noun) small scales from animal skins or hair or bird feathers that can cause allergic reactions in some people
+(noun) small scales from animal skins or hair or bird feathers that can cause allergic reactions in some people

-decoder (noun) the kind of intellectual who converts messages from a code to plain text Synonyms: decipherer
+(noun) the kind of intellectual who converts messages from a code to plain text Synonyms: decipherer

-defender (noun) a person who cares for persons or property Synonyms: protector, guardian, shielder
+defender (noun) a person who cares for persons or property Synonyms: guardian, protector, shielder

 (noun) a fighter who holds out against attack Synonyms: withstander